Draggie306/nottingham-cs-notes/Year 1/Semester 1/COMP1001/Mathematics for Computer Scientists 1.md

 We write all premises down that are to the left of the operator on the top of the page, and the one to the right at the bottom of the page.

-A *flag* is like a temporary premise
+A *flag* is like a temporary premise.

 # Axioms

 ## AA5 - mathematical induction for predicates